FreePYQ logoFreePYQ

 Explanation:

 Let filling capacity be x m³/min.
 Emptying capacity is x+10 m³/min.
 Time to fill: 1800/x.
 Time to empty: 1800/(x+10).
 Given emptying time is 6 minutes less: 1800/x - 1800/(x+10) = 6.
 Solving: 1800(x+10 - x) = 6x(x+10), 18000 = 6x² + 60x, 6x² + 60x - 18000 = 0, x² + 10x - 3000 = 0.
 Using quadratic formula: x = [-10 ± √(100 + 12000)]/2 = [-10 ± √12100]/2 = [-10 ± 110]/2.
 Positive root: (100)/2 = 50.
-Thus, filling capacity is 50 m³/min (C).
+So, filling capacity is 50 m³/min (C).

 Question 76